 6.8 Anonymous donations may also result in disallowance under Income Tax.
 Under Section 115BBC, all anonymous donations to charitable organizations are taxable.
-Finance (No.2) Act, 2009, has provided some relief by stating anonymous donations aggregating up to 5% of the total income of the organization or a sum of ₹ 100,000, whichever is higher, will not be taxed.
+Finance (No.2) Act, 2009, has provided some relief by providing anonymous donations aggregating up to 5% of the total donations received by the organization or a sum of Rs.100,000, whichever is higher, will not be taxed.
 Additionally, religious organizations (e.g., temples, churches, mosques, etc) are exempt from the provisions of this section.